-Several feeders and feeding boxes are devised and placed throughout the enclosures that blend in with the landscape by using natural objects such as trees or artificial fruits.
 The primates are also fed leaves of the trees called ‘green food’ to encourage this feeding behavior over time.
-Giving the leaves of selected trees for food and a smaller amount of conventional fruits reduces sugar intake.
+Giving the leaves of selected trees for food and a smaller amount of conventional fruits also reduces sugar intake.

 FEATURES DEDICATED TO KEEPERS:

-The keepers reach the islands via stones placed in the shallow water.
-If necessary, they can also use a boat.
-Since the ground of the islands is mainly soil and ground covering plants, cleaning is basically only to remove feces.
+Since the ground of the exhibit is mainly soil and ground covering plants, cleaning is basically only to remove feces.
 It takes less time and labor compared to cleaning with high pressure water.
 It is also safe from the sanitation aspect and there is less smell.
-Water pipes were installed for cleaning.

 FEATURES DEDICATED TO VISITORS:

 The Asian forest zone is the first theme area on the visitors’ way through the zoo.
 The path leads along the exhibit and provides various viewpoints.
 The visitors first look at the animals from the traditional perspective at the upper edge of the monkey mountain and can spot the bonnets macaques in the rocky scenery at the height of their line of sight.

 For the second view, the guests gradually descend to the half depth of the moat surrounding the hill.
 Here they watch the monkeys while looking upwards through a large glass panel in the wall of the moat.
 In the last view, the audience comes down to the bottom of the moat and enters a cave to watch the monkeys and Asian small-clawed otters gather on the water near the glass.
 The otter sleeping room can also be seen from here through a window in the rockwall.